Twin MDs battle entrenched racism in the medical world

 “We’re teaching how to see it and how to undo it,” Jackson said.

-James, an internal medicine doctor, and Jackson, a psychiatrist, have developed antiracist coursework used in two Chicago medical schools.
+James, an internal medicine doctor, and Jackson, a psychiatrist, have developed anti-racist coursework used in two Chicago medical schools.
 They’ve co-founded the Institute for Antiracism in Medicine, where physicians can earn continuing medical education credit for taking classes on how their profession has made Black patients sicker.

 There’s more.
 They’re seeking federal legislation to require hospitals to reveal outcomes by race, with penalties for those where Black patients consistently fare worse.
 They’ve helped created an online support group to help like-minded, stressed-out Black doctors heal and strategize.